 - Evening swim lessons for children in our community ages 6 months to 5 years old

-- Information on our swim lesson program is available by calling the pool or visiting our Facebook page.
+- Information on our swim lesson program is available by visiting our Facebook page.
 For more information about swim lessons, and to get added to the contact list, email us.

 Watch a Video About the Therapy Pool